bucketfishy/TokiPonaDictionary/README.md

 The project includes other commands to aid development.

-To see the page in any other device in your local netwrok you can use the following command:
+To see the page in any other device in your local network you can use the following command:

 ```
 npm run start:open